Energy superpower

 An energy superpower is a country that supplies large amounts of energy resources (crude oil, natural gas, coal, etc.) to a significant number of other countries - and therefore has the potential to influence world markets for political or economic gains.
 Energy superpower status might be exercised, for example, by significantly influencing the price on global markets or by withholding supplies.
-Nowadays, the term "energy superpower" is increasingly used to characterize nations at the forefront of energy transition and the development of renewable energy resources.
+The term "energy superpower" or "renewable energy superpower" is also used to characterize nations at the forefront of energy transition and the development of renewable energy resources (solar, wind, hydro) and technologies.

 The term "energy superpower" lacks a precise scholarly definition and is primarily a political term.
 It is not a concept rooted in rigorous academic or scientific categorization but rather a label used in political discourse to describe countries that wield significant influence in the global energy landscape.
 This term is subject to interpretation;and can be applied differently by individuals and organizations - depending on their specific agenda or perspectives.
 As a result, the meaning and applicability of the term "energy superpower" may vary.

 As of 2024, the United States is the world's leading producer of total energy, leading producer of petroleum, leading producer of liquefied natural gas (LNG), and leading exporter of LNG.

-Russia is widely recognized as an energy superpower.
-Other nations that have, at different points in time, earned this designation include Saudi Arabia, Canada, Venezuela, and Iran., German Empire.
+Russia is widely recognized as an energy superpower.Other nations that have, at different points in time, earned this designation include Saudi Arabia, Canada, Venezuela, and Iran.